-Early Years Educator reference 4e (partial), 4h, 4i Criteria 4e Maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses daily registers.
-4h Explain, plan, and carry out respectful care routines appropriate to the development, stage, dignity and needs of the child, including: eating (feeding and weaning and complementary feeding) nappy-changing procedures potty and toilet training care of skin, teeth, and hair rest and sleep provision.
-4i Other dietary considerations including: use current dietary guidance for early years and be able to explain why it is important for babies and children to have a healthy, balanced diet and be physically active find and apply the most up-to-date advice on weaning provided by the NHS prepare food that is suitable for the age and development of babies and children, referring to the most up-to-date guidance supervise children effectively when eating.
-Assessed skills Supervise children ellectively when eating.
-Through observation the student demonstrates: explaining, planning, and carrying out respectful care routines appropriate to the development, stage, dignity and needs of the child, including: eating (feeding and weaning and complementary feeding) nappy-changing procedures potty and toilet training care of skin, teeth, and hair rest and sleep provision.
-The student has an awareness of other dietary considerations including: use current dietary guidance for early years and be able to explain why it is important for babies and children to have a healthy, balanced diet and be physically active find and apply the most up-to-date advice on weaning provided by the NHS prepare food that is suitable for the age and development of babies and children, referring to the most up-to-date guidance supervise children effectively when eating.
+Early Years Educator reference 4e (partial), 4h, 4i Criteria 4h Explain, plan, and carry out respectful care routines appropriate to the development, stage, dignity and needs of the child, including: eating (feeding and weaning and complementary feeding) nappy-changing procedures potty and toilet training care of skin, teeth, and hair rest and sleep provision 4i Other dietary considerations including: • use current dietary guidance for early years and be able to explain why it is important for babies and children to have a healthy, balanced diet and be physically active • find and apply the most up-to-date advice on weaning provided by the NHS prepare food that is suitable for the age and development of babies and children, referring to the most up-to-date guidance supervise children effectively when eating 4e Maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
+Records and reports include: • medication requirements • special dietary needs • planning • observation and assessment • health, safety, and security • accidents and near misses Assessed skills daily registers Through observation the student demonstrates: explaining, planning, and carrying out respectful care routines appropriate to the development, stage, dignity and needs of the child, including: eating (feeding and weaning and complementary feeding) nappy-changing procedures potty and toilet training care of skin, teeth, and hair rest and sleep provision The student has an awareness of other dietary considerations including: use current dietary guidance for early years and be able to explain why it is important for babies and children to have a healthy, balanced diet and be physically active find and apply the most up-to-date advice on weaning provided by the NHS prepare food that is suitable for the age and development of babies and children, referring to the most up-to-date guidance supervise children effectively when eating

 The student demonstrates how to maintain accurate and coherent records and reports and share information, when appropriate, to ensure the needs of all children are met.
-Records and reports include: medication requirements special dietary needs planning observation and assessment health, safety, and security accidents and near misses drily registers daily registers.
-Professional Yes, to complement the observation and to ensure full coverage of elements discussion allowed? to be included.
+Records and reports include: • medication requirements • special dietary needs • planning • observation and assessment • health, safety, and security neath, safety, and security accidents and near misses daily registers Professional Discussion allowed?
+Yes, to complement the observation and to ensure full coverage of elements to be included.